Edd-wordd/Edd-wordd/README.md

 Worked remotely for 3 months with SCRUM teams for 3/4 hrs daily to complete new features.
 Git, Version Control and github were used to maintain projects VS Code, Postman, REDUX and React chrome extensions used as part of work environment.

+### JavaScript Developer
+Collaborated with others to apply new features for a fashion design company for a mobile design (Lean2Be).
+Built websites UI using Bootstrap, Redux, React, SASS.(Lean2Be) Worked closely with team remotely on REST API designs, wrote Queries.
+Contributed improvements to the software development process.

 ### JavaScript Functional Library
 Responsive Single Page application